-It is interesting to note that the use of

-where by the translators of the Septuagint confirms our thesis that the definition of the verb demands as basic an initial break.
-Consider Proverbs 3.7: "Be not wise in thine own eyes: fear the Lord, and depart from evil."
-The "depart" is the same Hebrew with with ck.
-The Septuagint here also translates the "depart" withEk.
-In this case the parallel is even more exact, for the verb is followed by the same separating preposition, ""eff'," as in our Romans 16,17passage.
+It is interesting to note that the use of ekklino by the translators of the Septuagint confirms our thesis that the definition of the verb demands as basic an initial break.
+Consider Proverbs 3, 7: "Be not wise in thine own eyes: fear the Lord, and depart from evil."
+The "depart" is the same Hebrew verb, sur, that St. Paul and St. Peter, following the Septuagint, translated with ekklinvo.
+The Septuagint aso Leve bikewise translates the "depart" with ekkline.
+In this case the parallel is even more exact, for the verb is followed by the same separating preposition, "apo", as in our Romans 16, 17 passage.

-Another interesting passage is Proverbs 4,14-15: "Enter not into the path of the wicked, and go not in the way of evil men.
-Avoid it, pass not by it, turn from it, and pass away."
-In this case the idea of an initial break with a preceding course of action is expressed six times in three sets of compound synonymous parallel members.
-The holy writer heaps up expressions to impress the thought of the necessity of a complete break with evil and evil men.
-The Septuagint translators, whom we credit with having known their Greek, chose the verb Exklical to put the thought across.
-The "turn from it," which in the Hebrew is the synonym for 770, the TOW, is translated, Exklical again followed by the "coo".
-We bring this interesting corroborative evidence just to show that we are not trying to force the language to establish a point, but are just letting the language speak, confident that the point will thereby be established.
+Another interesting bassage is Proverbs 4, 14-15: "Enter not into the path of the wicked, and go not in the way of evil men. pass not by it, turn from it, and bass away."
+In this case the idea of and initial break with a preceding course of action three times in 3 52 40/ compound synonymous parallelism.
+The holy writer heaps up expressions Complete to impress the thought of the necessity of a break with evil and evil Septuagint The translators, whom we credit with having known their Greek. chose the verb ekklino to put the thought across.
+The "turn from it," which in the Hebrew is the synonym for sur, the satah, is translated, ekklinon, again followed by the "apo."
+We bring this interesting corroborative evidence just to show that we are not trying to force the language to establish a point, but are just letting the language speak confident, that the point will thereby be established.